ConSol/sakuli/docs/docker-containers.md

       #noVNC HTML client
       - 6901:6901

-To start the container execution run `docker-compose rm -f && docker-compose up`.
-The command ` docker-compose rm -f` will ensure that currently stopped container won't be reattached.
-This is necessary to startup the containers correctly.
+To start the container run `docker-compose rm -f && docker-compose up`.
+The command ` docker-compose rm -f` removes any currently stopped containers.
+Otherwise we might reattach to such an instance and the startup process could get compromised.

 ### Override the VNC environment variables
-The following VNC environment variables can be overridden at the `docker run` phase to customize your desktop environment inside of the container:
+The following VNC environment variables can be overwritten at the `docker run` phase to customize your desktop environment inside the container:
 * `VNC_COL_DEPTH`, default: `24`
 * `VNC_RESOLUTION`, default: `1280x1024`
 * `VNC_PW`, default: `sakuli`

-Like for example simple override the value of the environment variable `VNC_PW` with the command:
+For example, the variable `VNC_PW` could be set like this:

     docker run -it -p 5901:5901 -p 6901:6901 -e "VNC_PW=my-new-password" consol/sakuli-ubuntu-xfce

 ## Further Information
-Further Information about the usage of the Sakuli docker containers you find under:
+Further Information about the usage of Sakuli docker containers can be found at:

 * Presentation **[Containerized End-2-End-Testing](https://rawgit.com/toschneck/presentation/sakuli-testautomation-day/index.html#/)**
 * Example project on GitHub **[ConSol/sakuli-example-testautomation-day](https://github.com/ConSol/sakuli-example-testautomation-day)**.